RusticVoid/LuaComputer/README.md

 # LuaComputer
-This is a semi computer written in Lua.
+This is a semi-computer written in Lua.

 ### Plans
-Im planing on adding more to the jmp op code like jumping to labels. <br>
+Im planing on adding more to the jmp opcode like jumping to labels. <br>
-Im also plaing on adding more op codes like BRK(Break), and "if" statement op codes
+Im also plaing on adding more opcodes like BRK(Break), and "if" statement op codes

-# Commands and op codes
+# Commands and opcodes
 ### Commands
 there are 9 commands as of right now